-The purpose is for the campers to recognize times in their life when God has fought their battles and to examine any battles they are not letting God fight.
+The purpose is for the campers to recognize times in their life when God has fought their battles, and to examine any battles they are not letting God fight.
 Supplies:

-Worksheet - blank side (1 per camper)
+White board

-Ask the campers to think of examples of battles (problems or struggles) in their lives.
-Write these examples on the white board.
-(Ex: I'm having a really hard time with ; I'm struggling at school with ; I'm so unhappy about ; I am being tempted to ; I just can't seem to .)
-Next, give each camper a worksheet.
-Talk about what it looks like to fight a battle on their own.
-How does God want us to allow Him to fight our battles?
-He wants us to pray and ask for help, read the Bible, go to our parents or someone who can give us counsel, and trust that God will help!
-Have the campers reflect on times in their life when God has fought their battles and examine if there are any battles they are fighting right now that they are letting God fight or they need to give to Him.
-They can write or draw pictures of these things on the back of their worksheet.
+Spend some time talking about example of battles (problems or struggles) in their lives.
+Write examples on the white board.
+Ask the campers what it looks like to fight a battle on their own, and then ask what it looks like to have God fight their battle.
+Have them reflect on times in their life when God has fought their battles, and examine if there are any battles they are fighting right now that they are letting God fight or they need to give to Him.

 Tie It Together

-Life is full of different types of battles, problems, and struggles.
-When we have a problem, we have a choice to deal with it ourselves or to allow God to guide and direct us.
-When we let God lead us, we are humbling ourselves by saying we cannot solve our problems on our own and we need God.
-God loves us and is so faithful to us.
-We can be confident that He will take care of us.
-Gideon had that same choice; he could have gone into battle with all of his men, but God would not have been with him.
-Because Gideon chose to let God fight his battle and he obeyed all of God's instructions, he won the fight.
+Life is full of different types of battles coming into our path as time goes on.
+When we encounter a battle we have a choice to either deal with it ourselves or choose to allow God to fight our battle.
+When we allow God to fight our battle, we are humbling ourselves by saying we cannot do it on our own and we need God.
+God loves us and is so faithful to us, so we can be confident that with God leading us on, He will take care of us.
+Gideon had that same choice; he could have gone into battle with all the men he started with, but God may not have been with him and it probably would not have ended well.
+Because Gideon chose to allow God to fight his battle and he obeyed all of God's instructions, he came out victorious.
+How have you seen God to be faithful to you in fighting a battle in your life?
+If you could go back, would you choose to fight it yourself instead?
 Preparing For Battle

 The purpose is to help the campers understand how God wants us to be prepared for battle.
 Supplies:

 Ephesians 6:13-18 bookmark (1 per camper)

-Teacher guide (1 per bin)
+Teacher's guide (1 per bin)

 Hand each camper a bookmark and read through the passage on it together.
 Use the teacher guide to walk through what each piece of armor looks like.

 Tie It Together

 God gives us instructions on how to be prepared for battle.
 In Ephesians 6 He explains the pieces of armor to us so that we can be prepared for anything that happens.
 This helps us understand how we allow God to fight our battles.
 Every piece of armor is given to us to make us strong in Him.
 Remember, being a Christian means understanding that we are completely dependent on Him for help with everything.
 Keep this bookmark as a reminder of God's armor.
 All Things Are Possible